KDL-UMB/kdl-umb.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 ### About KDLab
 Knowledge Discovery Laboratory (KDLab) at the University of Massachusetts, Boston (UMass Boston) is directed by Dr. Wei Ding.
-It is located at the 3rd floor of the McCormack Hall room 0136 MC Chengjie Zheng.
+It is located at the 3rd floor of the McCormack Hall room 0136 MC.

 ---
 ### Research Agenda
-The main areas of research of the KDLab are on data mining, machine learning, artificial intelligence, computational semantics, and with applications to health sciences, astronomy, geosciences, and environmental sciences
+The main areas of research of the KDLab are on data mining, machine learning, artificial intelligence, computational semantics, and with applications to health sciences, astronomy, geosciences, and environmental sciences.